 If you’re planning a family holiday, the German Fairy Tales Road is a magical journey where kids and adults can share and live out their childhood fairy tales.
 In many places the fairy tales do come true when the visitors are greeted by genuine fairy tale figures.

-For more details of the route map and the German Fairy Tales Road see the Deutsche-Maerchenstrasse website.What about you?
-What do you think?
+For more details of the route map and the German Fairy Tales Road see the Deutsche-Maerchenstrasse website.Anyone else have feelings about this?